Astaruf/BadArduino/README.md

 # Intro to BadArduino Project
-This project aims to transform an Arduino board into a "BadUSB" to demonstrate how cyber criminals use this hardware to conduct Social Engineering attacks to compromise victims' devices.
+This project aims to transform an [Arduino](https://www.arduino.cc/) board into a [BadUSB](https://en.wikipedia.org/wiki/BadUSB) to demonstrate how cyber criminals use this hardware to conduct [Social Engineering](https://en.wikipedia.org/wiki/Social_engineering_(security)) attacks to compromise victims' devices.
-The result of this work can be useful as instrumentation for Red Teaming or Physical Intrusion activities to test a company's security.
+The result of this work can be useful as instrumentation for [Red Team](https://en.wikipedia.org/wiki/Red_team) operations to test a company's security.

 >**Please note that this project is strictly meant for educational purposes.
 The developers cannot be held accountable for any improper use of the code or the information provided in this repository by third parties.**